napari/napari.github.io/gallery.md

 ![image](./assets/gallery/LLSM.gif)

 This example browses over 100GB of [lattice lightsheet](https://science.sciencemag.org/content/360/6386/eaaq1392) data, representing a volumetric timeseries.
-Using the sliders we can move through both the `z` dimension and the `time` dimension.
+Using the sliders, we can move through both the `z` dimension and the `time` dimension.
 The data is stored on disk as a [zarr](https://zarr.readthedocs.io) file, which are lazily reading using [dask](https://dask.readthedocs.io/en/latest/).